-Charleston Area Camping When I was a kid, camping meant bugs, a leaky tent, and the dreaded hole in the ground with a porta-potti over it along with pesky animals that foraged for food in my Doritos bag at night.
-Now, camping is a practice in balance between living amidst the beauty of nature while enjoying all the comforts of home…or as many of the comforts of home you desire; but rest assured those comforts are available should you reach your limits communing with nature.
+Charleston, South Carolina Camping When I was a kid, meant bugs, a leaky tent, and the dreaded hole in the ground with a porta-potti over it along with pesky animals that foraged for food in my Doritos bag at night.
+Today, camping is a practice (even in Charleston SC campgrounds as pleasant as the Charleston SC KOA Campground) in balance between living amidst the beauty of nature while enjoying all the comforts of home…or as many of the comforts of home you desire; but rest assured those comforts are available should you reach your limits communing with nature.

 Of course there are areas in many of the parks that are reserved for RV campers with gravel foundations, water hookups and 20/30/50amp electric.
 The RV area of each park provides a community atmosphere for participants without sacrificing the privacy many campers seek.
 One may choose to gather under the awning of the family camper for a meal or to enjoy an evening fire or one may join the other campers around the community fire ring to swap stories of raise a glass while gazing into the hypnotic flames.
 (For amenities offered by each campground and locations of parks.